ohnoitsyou/serviceMonitor/readme.md

 ## BUGS?
 + If a service is started before the server, they will never connect.
-  I don't know if this is actually the case or not.
+  I don't know if this is actually the case or not or if it is just a timing issue.
-+ Can't monitor apache (aka httpd) not sure why...
-I'm looking into it
-+ Although the server is polling the services every 10 seconds, the service is not actually doing an update.
-Tried to add an interval callback but it's not working... investigating.